KlugerLab/DAseq/README.md

 ## Installation
 The DAseq package can be installed from this GitHub repository.
+Installation of just the DAseq package should not take longer than a minute or two.

 ```r
 devtools::install_github("KlugerLab/DAseq")